tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/3-foss-resume.md

 See the handout for the Git website where you can git for your system and help for using git.

-Github has a pretty good help section, but
+Github has a pretty good help section, but it's much too fragmented IMHO (in my humble opinion).

+The Git website has all its extensive documentation there, and there are lots of ebook and printed books.
+I have one here you're welcome to peruse.

+## Git basics

+Git can be used on Windows or Linux, and there are some good graphics interfaces which really help on Windows where the CLI (command line interface) is not so friendly IMHO.

+Git is usually already installed on most Linux *distros* these days, but you can alway install it from the website.

+The following are inputs at thecLinud CLI:

+Initializing a git repo on your local host in a non-existing subdirectory *foo*...

+$ git init foo
+$ git cd foo
+$ echo "This is the home of the 'foo' project." > README.md
+$ git add README.md
+$ git commit README.md -m"initiate README"
+$ # edit README.md and add some text
+$ echo "The lead developer is Joe." >> README.md
+$ git commit -a -m"add lead developer's name."
+$ git status

+And so on...

+Eventually you could link the local repo to your account on Github which will provide you a version controlled backup on Github (but it will be public unless you pay for private repos).

 ## MY EXPERIENCES